 Approach 1: Automatically delete tables that have no significant results

-- Select all the variables you wish to have as columns and press OK.
-For this example, I’ve selected various five-point agreement scales: Allows to keep in touch, Technology fascinating, …, Would like to do mobile banking with phone.
+For this example, I am using the phone.sav data set, and I've selected all variables for the Rows, and various five-point agreement scales: Allows to keep in touch, Technology fascinating, …, Would like to do mobile banking with phone for the Columns.

-You will now have many folders, each containing pages cross-tabbing all the variable sets in your project by the key variable sets that you selected.
+You will now have many tables, each crosstabbing all the variable sets in your project by the key variable sets that you selected.
 If you are using the phone.sav data set that I am using, you will have almost 2,000 crosstabs!

-To see the p-values or z-statistics on any of the tables, right-click on them and select Statistics – Cells; to add multiple statistics at the same time, hold down the Ctrl key on your keyboard.
+To see the p-values or z-statistics on any of the tables, right-click on them and select Statistics – Cells > p and/or z-statistic.
+To add multiple statistics at the same time, hold down the Ctrl key on your keyboard.

-To delete all the tables that are not significant.
-We can do this in Q by:
+If you didn't already delete all the tables that are not significant while running the "lots of crosstabs" script, you can do this in Q by:

-- Home > Utilities > Delete tables and plots and choosing one of the options.
+- Go to Automate > Browse Online Library > Delete tables and plots and choose one of the options.
 The smaller the p-value, the fewer tables that will be left.

 Approach 2: Use a heatmap to summarize thousands of crosstabs